 Light and Temperature

-Bright sunlight causes them to produce brightly colored leaves.
+Bright light causes them to produce brightly colored leaves.

-When planted outdoors, they provide partial shade for several hours during the day.
+When planted outdoors, they enjoy partial shade for several hours during the day.

 Direct sunlight from full midday sun can damage the plant.